thiagoa/notes/C.md

 Now it will work as:

 1. The program loads the string into the constants area,
-2. The program copies the string into the stack.
-The copy can then be modified.
+2. The program _allocates_ a modifiable copy of the string into the stack.

-It all boils down to how C manages the memory.
-In the compiled program, array declarations vanish and get replaced with their memory addresses.
+It all boils down to how C manages memory.
+Within the compiled program, array declarations vanish and are replaced with their memory addresses.

 The distinction between pointer and array is confusing.
 At the